Again (The Belair Lip Bombs album)

 Again is the second studio album by Australian indie rock band the Belair Lip Bombs.
 It was released on 31 October 2025, becoming the first Australian record issued by Third Man.
 Again also introduces drummer Daniel Devlin, who joined the band in 2024.
 The album was supported by three singles: "Hey You", "Don't Let Them Tell You (It's Fair)" and "Back of My Hand".

+At the AIR Awards of 2026, it was nominated for Independent Album of the Year and Best Independent Rock Album or EP.

 Composition

 Again is the Belair Lip Bombs' first album to be recorded alongside external producers, with previous work being self-recorded.
 They enlisted Nao Anzai and Joe White.
 The album also features Daniel Devlin on drums for the first time since joining the group, after replacing Liam de Bruin in 2024.

 The album marks an expansion in the band's musical palette—they use a synth loop for the first time throughout the entirety of "Hey You".

 "Don't Let Them Tell You (It's Fair)" is an empowering song about "not letting anyone walk all over you."
 Its lyrics were inspired by a conversation the frontwoman Maisie Everett had with fellow Melbourne musician Alex Lahey.